Thdub/Batch_Scripts/README.md

     - RemoveDuplicateLines : Remove duplicate lines from any file with text.
         - Usage : just drag and drop your file on to this script.
         - Credits due to dbenham for his great JRepl.bat utility.
+        - Notes : It will keep last duplicatd occurence, and stripping blank lines.
+        - Disclaimer : Only works with UTF-8 encoded files for the moment (so better avoid .xml, .cfg, etc. for now)
     - Restore_Start_Menu_Icons : Do you sometimes have blank icons in your Start Menu?
 Or new Icons assets to display in your start screen?
 Here's a simple script that will update the icon(s) for you.
     - WinDefenderToggle : Toggle Windows Defender On or Off
     - Program launchers :